robdevops/check_ntp_clients/README.md

 -t, --threshold         Warning threshold.
 Minimum 60.
 Defaults to two days.
 -s, --sudo              Invoke sudo for chronyd method.
 Needs sudo config for '/usr/bin/chronyc -c clients'.
 ```

-## Requirements
-* php 5.4
-* ntpd or chronyd
-    * For ntpd, `ntpdc -nc monlist` must return results.
-This requires "monitor" not disabled in ntpd config.
-    * For chronyd, `chronyc -c clients` must return results.
-This requires running it as root, or with the `--sudo` option.
-        * The `--sudo` option requires a sudoers entry for the test user to run `/usr/bin/chronyc -c clients`.

 ### Example output
 ```